 Minecraft-inspired games are a dime a dozen nowadays.
-Even Lego jumped into the foray with their own take for the sandbox adventure genre.
-Their fervor is not entirely baseless – players love the freedom and creativity that the games offer.
-Which is why when searching for Portal Knights, there’s a lot of positive testimonials for it.
+Even Lego jumped into the fray with their take for the sandbox adventure genre.
+Their enthusiasm is not entirely baseless – players love the freedom and creativity that the games offer.
+Which is why when searching for Portal Knights, there are a lot of positive testimonials for it.

 Portal Knights was developed by Keen Games and published by 505 Games.
 It originally released on Steam’s Early Access on February 2016 and eventually got a full release on May 2017.
 Xbox One and PlayStation 4 versions released on the same month, while the Nintendo Switch version arrived on November 2017.

 Once character creation is done, the game proceeds to share its backstory.
-It’s not a great epic by any means, but it’s enough to provide an explanation about the game’s geography.
+It’s not a grand epic by any means, but it’s enough to explain the game’s geography.
 And thanks to a simple yet effective exposition, the game’s setting gets a bit more relatable than its open-ended inspirations.

-Portal Knights’ tutorial is presented as a checklist where one task must be completed before presenting the next one.
-Of course, players have the option to ignore it and learn the game their own way, but that checklist item will stay on the upper left of the screen.
-But taking the time to actually cross off each item will reveal not only the essentials, but also a few helpful tricks here and there.
+Portal Knights’ tutorial is presented as a checklist where one task must be completed before introducing the next one.
+Of course, players have the option to ignore it and learn the game their way, but that checklist item will stay on the upper left of the screen.
+But taking the time to cross off each task will reveal not only the essentials but also a few helpful tricks here and there.

-It’s also a bit difficult to determine what material you’re mining without the game specifically telling you its identity.
+It’s also a bit difficult to determine what material you’re mining without the game explicitly telling you its identity.
 Because the game doesn’t have the advantage of interchangeable texture packs, getting used to each block’s appearance will take longer than it should.
-Fruits and plant-based items also cause confusion because some biomes incorporate greenery in their default design.
+Fruits and plant-based items also cause confusion because some biomes incorporate greenery into their default design.

-Portal Knights is the kind of game that must be played with a specific goal in mind in order to truly enjoy.
-Both the exploration and crafting system have their own individual strengths but they never really shine together.
-Their implementation feels as if they were originally two separate ideas, even though it’s clear that they were meant to go side by side.
+Portal Knights is the kind of game that must be played with a specific goal in mind to truly enjoy.
+Both the exploration and crafting systems have their strengths but they never really shine together.
+Their implementation feels as if they were initially two separate ideas, even though it’s clear that they were meant to go side by side.
 But thanks to its excellent visuals, it’s never tiring to keep discovering new lands (as long as grass don’t get on your face).
 Perhaps patience is the key to unlocking the fun – you just have to get there first.

 Note: 505 Games provided a copy for review purposes.